DoD-Platform-One/bigbang/docs/c_development.md

 # Create the directory for the k3s registry config.
 mkdir ~/.k3d/

 # Create the config file.
 Use your registry1 credentials.
-Copy your user name and token secret from your Harbor profile.
+# To get those go to Harbor (https://registry1.dso.mil/) and login via OIDC (using your P1 login).
+# From the top right menu access your user profile and the username and CLI secret will be there.
 cat << EOF > ~/.k3d/p1-registries.yaml
 configs:
   "registry1.dso.mil":
     auth:
       username: "user.name"
-      password: "place_token_secret_here"
+      password: "cli.secret"
 EOF

 YOURPUBLICEC2IP=$( curl https://ipinfo.io/ip )